rottencandy/vimkubectl/README.md

 Usage
 -----

-Make sure you are logged in to your cluster using `kubectl` or a similar tool.
+Make sure you are logged in to your cluster using `kubectl` or a similar command.

-- Use `g:vimctl_command` to specify the tool to use. (default: `kubectl`)
+Use `g:vimctl_command` to specify the command to use. (default: `kubectl`)

 - `:KGet {resource_type}`